 3.2 Special Assistance

-Brothers requiring special assistance to evacuate due to a temporary or permanent disability must be pre-identifed.
-During an emergency event, the individuals tasked to support those requiring special assistance will implement the the following guidelines:
+Brothers requiring special assistance to evacuate due to a temporary or permanent disability must be pre-identifed prior to conference or gathering.
+Individual Brothers will be assigned to assist these individuals during emergency circumstances.During an emergency event, the individuals tasked to support those requiring special assistance will implement the following guidelines:

 Establish an area of refuge for those brothers who are unable to move through the stairwells.
 Consider using the building lobby, or any area close to an exit.
 Assign an able-bodied brother, as the special assistance monitor, to remain with these brothers as conditions permit or until advised that the condition has cleared, and it is safe to reenter the building; or the emergency warrants the risk of evacuation to leave the refuge area.
 Ensure that local fire/rescue department and/or other first responders, if applicable, is advised of the location, the number of people in the refuge area and any other special circumstances that may require additional support or assistance.
+Please note: Once First Responders arrive on the scene i.e. Fire, Rescue, Police, they assume command of the situation and all instructions by them shall be followed.

 If a refuge area becomes dangerous, use a cell phone, or other means to notify emergency response personnel that egress is not possible.
 If an imminent danger condition exists, the special assistance monitors may attempt to assist others with emergency egress out of the building to safety.